Editor’s Note: This post was updated on August 23, 2018, for accuracy and comprehensiveness. It was originally published on September 8, 2016.

 The 5-Day Training Plan

-Let’s get one thing out of the way: the concept of training 5 times a week, as someone who’s never even trained twice a week, can be pretty intimidating.
+Let’s get one thing out of the way: the concept of training 5 times a week can be pretty intimidating.
 That being said, no one ever said that you had to push yourself to your breaking point Monday through Friday.

-The idea when working out this frequently is to ‘exercise regularly’, not ‘exercise like an Olympian’.
-That’s why when working out this frequently, many people elect to divide up the areas they work out each day, giving particular attention to just one muscle group (or system) while letting the others recover.
+The goal when working out this frequently is to ‘exercise regularly’, not ‘exercise like an Olympian’.
+That’s why many people choose to divide up the areas they work out each day, giving particular attention to just one muscle group (or system) while letting the others recover.
 This type of workout strategy is called a “split,” and is frequently favored by the bodybuilding community.